Scottts/scriptsense/README.md

 ScriptSense is maintained as a personal project with limited availability, so the full plugin source is not currently public.

-To improve trust and long-term resilience, some underlying backbone components may be released separately in the future.
+To improve trust and long-term resilience, some underlying backbone components may be released separately in the future to improve transparency and long-term maintainability.

+## Support

+ScriptSense is maintained as a personal project, so responses, fixes, and updates may take time.

 ## Project Hub